Parasol

 If you derive any personal benefit from the company’s ownership of the property, e.g. occupation, holiday home, etc., then you will be taxed on the benefit in kind.
 No such charges arise if you own the property personally.

-Without wishing to take a political slant, it can hardly be denied that the advent of IR35, Section 660/Arctic case and increasing regulation on small limited companies, has significantly decreased the average life span of a one person consultancy company.
+Since the advent of IR35, the settlements legislation (formerly known as Section 660) and increasing regulation on small limited companies, the average life span of a one person consultancy company has decreased.

 The placement of an investment property within such a company may prove a great inconvenience in the event that you wish to have the company dissolved.
 Prior to dissolution, the property would need to be transferred out of the company, which would crystallise any capital gains, in addition to stamp duty and legal costs of transfer.